Torani Sugar Free

 Gourmet Coffee isn't hard to find - any flavour that has a unique taste and qualities because of it's origin can be considered gourmet.
 What really sets a coffee as gourmet is the freshness and how well it's roasted - high quality gourmet coffee is enjoyed within days of roasting, and ideally ground on the same day it is consumed.
 If you're looking for a specific coffee syrup flavor then you can add a flavored syrup to your coffee.

-Coffee is a fresh product, which deteriorates very quickly in the presence of moisture.
+Coffee is a fresh product, which loses its flavour very quickly when not well protected.
 Roasted beans will be 'stale' (lose most of it's delicate flavours) within 4-6 weeks of the roasting, and ground coffee within days.
 Realistically, it takes just a few minutes for a grind to lose it's freshness.
 You want to find a supplier like Buy Coffee Canada who will roast your beans on the same day you order, so that they're not sitting on shelves for weeks.
 If you can't grind the beans yourself, you'll want to have them ground JUST before being shipped to you to enjoy all the gourmet flavours.